Image of picture line

 • Extradition type: bulk, bagged or big bag

 6.4.
-CFP calculation using the default CFP-value for feed production
+CFP calculation using the default CFP-value

 The company must use the following calculation method for the CFP of the feed: